hazelcode/DP-Jam5/README.md

 Jam Theme: *In The Shadows*

-Datapack Name: Darkness Disaster
+Datapack Name: Shade of the Darkness

-My Plan: The player goes to a deep dark city and the idea starts
+My Plan: The player summons an...

-By now, I don't know what to do
+Only play and scare!

 Tools used in this Datapack:
 - [Misode Page](https://misode.github.io)